-What we didn’t know was that Milford’s intrigue with what the subtitle calls “The Unexplained” had roots in his own youth.
+What we didn’t know was Milford’s intrigue with what the subtitle calls “The Unexplained” had roots in his own youth.

-That included an astonishing experience with what Indian people know as a “skinwalker.”
-(A skinwalker is a shapeshifting creature and was the subject of a popular reality television show, “Skinwalker Ranch”).
+That included an astonishing experience with what Indian people know as a “skinwalker”: an allegedly shapeshifting creature or set of creatures that was the subject of a popular reality television show, “Skinwalker Ranch.”

 One thing is without question: reports of paranormal phenomena are rife around Native American burial spots as well as former settlements across North America.